juancarlospaco/faster-than-walk/README.md

 ```

 - `faster_than_walk.walks(folderpath: str, extensions: list, followlinks=false, yieldfiles=true, debugs=false)` Recursive directory walk from path to list of strings.
-- `faster_than_walk.walks_glob(globpattern: str)` Recursive directory walk from standard POSIX like Glob Pattern string to list of strings.
+- `faster_than_walk.walks_glob(globpattern: str)` Recursive directory walk from standard POSIX like Glob Pattern string to list of strings, allows Recursive and Non-Recursive Globs.
 - `faster_than_walk.walks_simple(folderpath: str)` Recursive directory walk from path to list of strings.